 During the early 19th century Russia developed trade relationships with other European countries and exported large amounts of grain.
 But most of the export revenue that flowed into the empire simply lined the pockets of aristocrats and powerful land-owners; it was not used as capital to develop an industrialised economy.
-Industrial projects and incentives were often proposed – but they were rarely embraced, since they threatened the financial interests of conservative landowners.
+Industrial projects and incentives were often proposed – but they were rarely embraced since they threatened the financial interests of conservative landowners.
 There was some heavy industry – mining, steel production, oil and so on – but this was small when compared to Russia’s imperial rivals: Britain, France and Germany.
 It took defeat in the Crimean War (1853-56) to expose the empire’s lack of development and the urgent need for Russian industrialisation.
 Russian factories were unable to produce sufficient amounts of weapons, munitions or machinery.
 There was very little technical innovation; most of Russia’s new technologies were imported from the West.
 And the empire’s railway system was woefully inadequate, with insufficient rail lines and rolling stock to move men or equipment in large amounts.

 The reforms embraced by Alexander II in the early 1860s were partly designed to stimulate transitions in the Russian economy.
 Emancipating the serfs (1861) was not just a social reform, it was also intended to release them from the land and the control of conservative land-owners.
 Alexander and his advisors anticipated that a large proportion of freed serfs would become a mobile labour force, able to relocate to areas where industrial workers were needed.
 They also believed that given greater freedom, the peasants would develop more efficient and productive ways of farming.
 One of the anticipated outcomes of 1861 was the emergence of a successful peasant class, the kulak.
 The kulak would be proto-capitalist: he would own larger tracts of land and more livestock or machinery; he would hire landless peasants as labourers; he would use more efficient farming techniques; and he would sell surplus grain for profit.
 But while the 1861 emancipation did release millions of peasants from their land, the strength of peasant communes prevented the widespread development of a kulak class.

 The emancipation had significant social outcomes but it failed to contribute much to Russia’s economic development.
 In the 1870s the government initiated several large infrastructure programs, particularly the construction of railways.
-The 1880s saw the emergency of Sergei Witte, a qualified mathematician with a proven track record of achievement, both in the tsarist bureaucracy and the private sector.
+The 1880s saw the emergence of Sergei Witte, a qualified mathematician with a proven track record of achievement, both in the tsarist bureaucracy and the private sector.
 In 1889 Witte was placed in charge of the Russian railway system, where he oversaw the planning and construction of the Trans-Siberian Railway.
 By 1892 Witte was minister for transport, communication and finance.
 Identifying a need for capital investment, Witte made it easier for foreigners to invest in Russian industrial ventures.
 Existing barriers were removed, while foreign individuals and companies were offered incentives if they invested in certain industrial and manufacturing sectors.
 Witte also undertook currency reform: in 1897 he moved the Russian rouble to the gold standard, strengthening and stabilising it and improving foreign exchange.
 He also borrowed to fund public works and infrastructure programs including new railways, telegraph lines and electrical plants.

 Abraham Ascher, historian